If you're looking for great birthday cake ideas you can't go wrong with this!

 - Frost the cooled cake with a thick layer of frosting.

-You may also like this blueberry coffee cake.
+You may also like this lemon icebox pie - quick and easy!

 This oh-so-moist lemon sheet cake must be refrigerated once it's been frosted.
 Cover with plastic wrap and it will be fine for up to about 4 days.